 Additionally, make sure you know how to contact software providers — by phone, email, Twitter, etc. — in case some tools stop working and you need urgent assistance.

 Chapter 5.
-What system admins need to do
+What system admins need to check before launch

-Last, but not least, your website must be managed, secured and updated on a regular basis.
+Last, but not least on our website launch checklist: your site must be managed, secured and updated on a regular basis.
 This is usually the responsibility of a system administrator, who focuses on the activities described below.

 5.1 Create and manage site backups